particle-iot/docs/src/content/argon.md

 # Particle Argon: Wi-Fi + Bluetooth + Mesh
 ![Image of the Argon Kit](/assets/images/argon-kit-looped-antenna-docs-crop.jpg)

-The Argon is a powerful Wi-Fi development kit that can act as a standalone Wi-Fi endpoint or Wi-Fi enabled gateway for Particle Mesh networks.
+The Particle Argon is a powerful Wi-Fi development kit that you can use as a standalone Wi-Fi device or Wi-Fi enabled gateway for Particle Mesh networks.

-Based on the Nordic nRF52840, the Argon has built-in battery charging circuitry so it’s easy to connect a Li-Po and deploy your local network in minutes.
+Based on the Nordic nRF52840, the Argon has built-in battery charging circuitry which makes it easier to connect a Li-Po battery and deploy a local network in minutes.

 <div  align="center">
 <br />